 Although Ivan does not declare his approval of Smerdyakov’s plan, a glance is enough for the footman.
 What he reads in the eyes of Ivan gives him the green light to kill.

-A mental wish for his father’s death leads Ivan to even more pollution of his mind, so, he approaches the spiritual realm of the darks and meets a demon.
+A mental wish for his father’s death leads Ivan to even more pollution of his mind.
+As a result, he mentally approaches the Darks’ spiritual realm and meets a demon.

-Even with a demon, Ivan continues his dispute about the reality of spiritual worlds, God and His existence without giving up his disbelief.
+Even with a demon, Ivan continues his dispute about a spiritual world’s reality, denying God’s existence, and doesn’t give up his disbelief.

-However, the end of the story clarifies how Ivan’s philosophy is wrong.
+However, the end of the story clarifies how Ivan was wrong.

-Ivan, bringing the money to the court, accuses himself of the murder, but is not able to get rid of the demon.
+Ivan, bringing the money to the court, accuses himself of his father’s murder but cannot get rid of the demon.

-In conclusion, every action in the physical world follows a mental statement – a thought, which is a product of the mind.
+In conclusion, every action in the physical world follows a mental statement – a thought, which is a product of a mind.